 How are jelly beans made?

-Since 1976, the two types of jelly bean are gourmet and traditional.
-Each takes between six and ten days to make but slight differences in recipes result in slightly different tastes.
-Gourmet jelly beans tend to be softer and smaller than traditional jelly beans.
-Also, gourmet jelly beans are flavored in both the shell and the middle.
+In 1976, jelly beans began to diverge into two distinct types gourmet and traditional.
+Each takes between six and ten days to make, but slight differences in recipes result in slightly different tastes. : Gourmet jelly beans tend to be softer and smaller than traditional jelly beans and are flavored in both the shell and the middle.
 Traditional jelly beans typically contain flavor only in the shell.

 Fun facts about jelly beans: